master-hax/compose-downloadsquad/README.md

 ```
 docker exec -it compose-downloadsquad-sonarr-1 curl api.ipify.org
 ```

+optional:
+* consider locking the docker image versions to specific versions rather than "latest" for supply chain security/consistency.

 ## how it works
 we only want to pass `rtorrent` & `prowlarr` through the VPN, but they still need to communicate with containers outside the VPN.
 So we use [unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) on a temporary docker volume for secure & efficient communication around the VPN + 2 instances of nginx to proxy requests through them.